Variational Inference as an alternative to MCMC for parameter estimation and model selection: Conclusions

-The results obtained for both the parameter estimation problem and model selection problem were comparable with the MCMC results.
-Furthermore, in all cases, we obtained significant speedup when compared with Metropolis-Hasting sampler.
-This is especially important when dealing with large datasets and highly complex models as the time required for convergence in MCMC approach grows exponentially, while Variational Inference reduces the problem to an optimization problem, which performs very well in these conditions.
-The Markov Chains guarantee producing (asymptotically) exact samples from the target density, but they do not deal well with large datasets.
-Furthermore, it is not easy to gauge convergence of MCMC~\citep{2017arXiv171006068H}.
-Variational Inference provides a viable alternative to MCMC sampling by being significantly faster and given the proper choice of priors, only sacrificing slightly in accuracy.
-The Variational Inference algorithm is sensitive to the choice of priors and they can be treated like another hyperparameter.
+The results obtained for both the parameter estimation problem problem were in agreement with the MCMC results.
+For model comparison, both the methods point to the same qualitative conclusion using Jeffreys scale.
+Furthermore, in many cases, we obtained significant speedup when compared with MCMC methods.
+This is especially important when dealing with large datasets and highly complex models as the time required for MCMC approach grows exponentially.
+On the other hand, variational inference reduces the problem to an optimization problem, which performs very well in these conditions, and hence the computational cost does not scale with data size.
+The Markov Chains guarantee producing (asymptotically) exact samples from the target density, but they do not scale very well with large datasets.
+Variational inference therefore provides a viable alternative to MCMC sampling by being significantly faster and given the proper choice of variational distribution, only sacrificing slightly in accuracy.
+The variational inference algorithm is sensitive to the choice of priors and they can be treated like another hyperparameter.

-These four examples of parameter estimation/model comparison from different domains of astrophysics provide proof of principles demonstration of application of Variational Inference, for which MCMC techniques were previously used.
-In future works, we shall apply Variational Inference to cosmological parameter estimation.
-The code for all the examples given here is available at \url{https://gist.github.com/sponde25}.
+These five examples of parameter estimation/model comparison from different domains of astrophysics provide proof of principles demonstration of application of variational inference to astrophysical problems, for which MCMC and nested sampling techniques were previously used.
+The codes for all the examples given here is available at \url{https://github.com/geetakrishna1994/varational-inference}.

-{\bf Note Added:} After this work was completed and when the manuscript was in preparation, another recent work on application of Variational Inference to astronomy has been submitted to arXiv~\citep{Schlegel}.
-In this work, both MCMC and Variational Inference has been applied to construct catalogs from imaging data using Bayesian inference and by calculating the posterior.
-The authors find that Variational Inference is much faster than MCMC, but MCMC better quantifies uncertainty.